astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 _The advanced AI which yields human-level intelligence by 2035 is spearheaded by ENCOM, since the presence of the last ISO Quorra makes revolutionary AI and artificial life a simple matter to reverse engineer._

+**2031:** The Hays-Bishop bill is passed, allowing corporations to form governments if their employees made up over two-thirds of the population in a given region. ([SS])

+_This legislation is pushed through by powerful megacorporations such as Omni Consumer Products and ENCOM._

 **2035:** Detective Del Spooner investigates the death of Alfred Lanning, head of US Robotics.
 Spooner and Dr. Susan Calvin learn of VIKI, a powerful central processor running at USR. ([IR])

 A short-lived revolution of NS-5 robots leads them to live independently of humanity.
 Newly created robots will be much less powerful as a result of the public's fears over another such uprising. ([IR])